salvatorecampagna/CarND/term1/project5_vehicle_detection/README.md

 In cell 16 the **find_cars** function is available which is used to select a set of windows at different positions and different scales.
 It computes binned color features and color histogram features on those different windows while computes hog features only once for the whole image.
 After that, it feeds the classifier and gets the classifier output.
 If the classifier identifies the box as containing a car the box is added to a list of `hot_windows`.
+I preferred using the **find_cars** function instead of a pure sliding window approch since find_cars is faster as a result of computing hog features for the whole image.
+Going back to the choice of parameters for feature extraction I tried different combinations and I found that having more features did not provide significant improvements to the performance of the classifier.
+Also I didn't want to unnecessarly increase the dimentionality of the dataset.

 I realized also doing multiple experiments that the classifier is not very effective with scales lower than 1.50 and higher than 2.00.
 For this reason I limited searching for windows only using 1.50 and 2.00 scales.
 Moreover, I searched the original image limiting the region of interest to the area delimited by y values in the range [360, 680].